Inside This Article:

 Marty Lagina and older brother Rick Lagina spent years living the dream of uncovering the mystery of Oak Island.
 But believing there’s anything in there is something else.
 Being a man of science, Marty is somewhat skeptical.
 However, hidden treasures seem to be an exciting venture, eh?
 The net worth prettily backed up.
 Rick’s $11 million net worth is not too shabby either.

-Born on August 26, 1955 (correct birthday, despite several popular information pieces), in Kingsford, Michigan’s Upper Peninsula, Martin Lagina has backgrounds in Engineering, graduating in 1977 with a Bachelor of Science degree in Mechanical Engineering from Michigan Technological University.
+Born on August 26, 1955 (age 64), in Kingsford, Michigan’s Upper Peninsula, Martin G. Lagina has backgrounds in Engineering, graduating in 1977 with a Bachelor of Science degree in Mechanical Engineering from Michigan Technological University.
 But his passion lies in the wine industry, with family ties to one of Italy’s premier winegrowing areas.
 Plus, Oak Island Tours, Terra Energy, Heritage Sustainable, Chartwell Properties; you’ll know what they mean.